 Third, PPPPs will require public funding from a sponsoring public agency.
 By applying portfolio theory from the field of finance, the US government may be able to generate higher returns by pooling their investments in drug development and other aspects of biotechnology in a new US sovereign wealth fund for drug development and related biotech.
-As a proposed beta test of transformational PPPPs and their scalability, we propose the immediate commencement of a "Warp Speed" pilot PPPP dedicated to developing cures for pediatric neurodegenerative diseases.
+As a proposed beta test of transformational PPPPs and their scalability, we propose the immediate commencement of a pilot PPPP dedicated to developing cures for pediatric neurodegenerative diseases.
 The PPPP would be sponsored by the Biomedical Advanced Research and Development Authority (BARDA) or the Advanced Research Projects Agency for Health (ARPA-H), as determined by the Secretary of the Department of Health and Human Services.

 Fourth, in addition to public funding, transformational PPPPs would require active public sector involvement.
 They should be sponsored or at least supported by a designated governmental agency, such as ARPA-H or BARDA, with Other Transaction Authority (OTA).
-OTA, which was used to power Operation Warp Speed, is a congressionally granted power that permits designated administrative agencies to cut regulatory red tape (including certain competitive bidding requirements) to facilitate high-priority, high-risk projects deemed essential to the public interest (for exemptions from the Competition in Contracting Act and other laws, see Vadiee & Garland, 2018; Advanced Research Projects Agency for Health [ARPA-H], 2024, Other Transactions (OTs), Overview, p.
+OTA, which was used to power the COVID-19 Operation Warp Speed project, is a congressionally granted power that permits designated administrative agencies to cut regulatory red tape (including certain competitive bidding requirements) to facilitate high-priority, high-risk projects deemed essential to the public interest (for exemptions from the Competition in Contracting Act and other laws, see Vadiee & Garland, 2018; Advanced Research Projects Agency for Health [ARPA-H], 2024, Other Transactions (OTs), Overview, p.
 13).
 In collaboration with the private participants, the governmental agency can provide or enhance existing private infrastructure; promote data uniformity; reduce transaction costs, including reducing the regulatory burdens and other "red tape" associated with new drug discovery; provide financing and other resources not readily available from private sources; and promote drug safety, including the full disclosure of any adverse effects and risks, and patient confidentiality.
 Both ARPA-H and BARDA have OTA.
-The National Institutes of Health, the primary federal US agency for conducting and supporting medical and biomedical research, is another entity that could be involved.
-If so requested by the Cabinet member responsible for the agency sponsoring the particular PPPP, the Department of Government Efficiency (DOGE) might also play a role.
+The National Institutes of Health, the primary federal US agency for conducting and supporting medical and biomedical research, is another entity that could be involved as might DARPA, given its deep experience with high technology projects.